50 State CBD Legality

 Note: If you have questions about legality of SALE of hemp products and product categories, please reach out.

-CBD Product Possession (Not Sale) Legality Varies (Hemp May Be Charged As Marijuana in Some Situations)
+CBD Product Possession Legality Varies (Hemp May Be Charged As Marijuana in Some Situations)

 Kansas: